Rachel, Nevada: Economy

 While a local tungsten mine was operative, the community numbered over 500 inhabitants, but after the mine's closing in 1988, the population rapidly dwindled.

 The Area 51 Research Center, a small UFO souvenir shop, closed in November 2001.
-It subsequently re-opened in a corner of the Little A'Le'Inn, previously the Rachel Bar and Gril.
+It subsequently re-opened in a corner of the Little A'Le'Inn, previously the Rachel Bar and Grill.
 It is a small bar, restaurant and motel located in Rachel, along the Extraterrestrial Highway.
 The business has been running for over 20 years and is frequented by visitors to the local Area 51.
 The inn opened circa 1989.
 The original owners were Joe (now deceased) and Pat Travis.

 In popular culture

 Rachel was featured in an episode of Louis Theroux's Weird Weekends which covered the UFO subculture.
 Rachel was mentioned in a two-part episode of The X-Files entitled "Dreamland", in which a secret agent aware of the hidden backstory of the show, played by Michael McKean, resided in the town and in which it is portrayed as much larger, and more suburban than it is in reality.
 It is also a key place in the first-person shooter game BlackSite: Area 51.

 In 1996, the producers of the movie Independence Day gave the town a time capsule, which is installed near the inn and is intended to be opened in 2050.

 Beginning September 19, 2019, the day before the Area 51 Raid, people were reported showing up and camping around Rachel in preparation for the raid.

 In Grand Theft Auto: San Andreas, the Little A'Le'Inn is referenced.
 It can be found in Bone County, San Andreas in the vicinity of Area 69, the game's parallel to Area 51, using the name "Lil' Probe'Inn".

 Panoramic view of Rachel and the surrounding area from the northern boundary of Area 51.